csm-18/c/README.md

 1. src folder - for all c src files (you can nest them in sub-folders).
 2. include folder - for all header files.
+3. lib folder - for all source libraries that are created using c tool.
-3. build folder - where the output binary will go.
+4. build folder - where the output binary will go.
-4. .gitignore - for excluding the build folder from git history.
+5. .gitignore - for excluding the build folder from git history.

 ## License